 The installation consists of four parts: a mission control panel, a sculptural object inspired by the mission’s main cargo CartoSat-2D, and smaller satellites that simulate CubeSats.
 These physically present objects are accompanied by several virtual objects.

 Connected with each other via sound, light, sensors, and interaction modes these objects monitor and engage a communication between the pieces themselves as well as with the visitors.
 The result of this monitoring is visible through a mission control panel broadcasting it simultaneously and providing an access point for the visitor’s interaction.

 An Augmented Reality app allows the viewer to walk around the space while revealing the layers of a mission control room.
 The CubeSats, which are collecting data from various sensors and responding accordingly also play host to more, relevant augmented visuals.

 The objects of the installation both tangible and virtual ultimately build together, an enthralling simulation, allowing the visitor/user to be enveloped with the possibilities of technologies that take us beyond our atmosphere and into the vastness of spaces beyond.

-Facilitated by Meena Vari and Syed Gowhar Andrabi during Srishtinterim 2017 by Srishti Institute of Arts, Science and Technology.
+Facilitated by Meena Vari and Syed Gowhar Andrabi during Srishti Live 2017 by Srishti Institute of Art, Science and Technology.

 Neha Bhalchandra, Nikita Deshpande, Chhaya Joshi, Pooja Pandey, Appruva Pathak, Ritika Ratnani, Adithya Reddy, Indranil Roy, Miloni Shah, Vaibhav Sharma, Prerna Shinde, Aditya Tupe, Ursula Uday, Nikhil Vipradas, Pranav R Viswanath